-We collect and process personal information about our members, beneficiaries and employees.
+We collect and process personal information about our members, beneficiaries, employees (including past employees), our course and event attendees.
 This can include name and contact details, date of birth, nationality and ethnicity, employment information and professional qualifications, bank account details, and other information relevant to your employment service.

-Most of the personal information that we collect and use is considered to be sensitive because it is connected to the fact that someone is a member of our trade union.
+Much of the personal information that we collect and use is considered to be sensitive because it is connected to the fact that someone is a member of our trade union.

-Our lawful basis for processing this personal information is to manage our membership and fulfil our legitimate interests as a trade union and professional body.
+Our lawful basis for processing members' personal information is to manage our membership and fulfil our legitimate interests as a trade union and professional body.

-Where necessary we obtain active consent from individuals for processing personal information for other purposes than managing the membership - see below.
+Where necessary we obtain active consent from individuals for processing personal information for purposes other than managing the membership.